 We note several limitations of this study.
 Larger samples are needed to increase the stability of the moderation effects.
 Although some edges showed a relatively consistent pattern of moderation by mental health, no edge uniformly showed this moderation across resamples.
 Moderation effects are typically small (e.g. Haslbeck et al., 2018), which may explain the lack of stability of some moderation effects.
 We have endeavoured to interpret the moderation effects with some caution.

 We were unable to include attention bias indices in our models.
 The internal consistencies were so low that we would be unable to make inferences using these measures.
 We were therefore unable to examine the CCBH as is it usually formulated; including attention, interpretation, and memory bias indices.
 Although we were unaware of psychometric issues with the dot-probe at the start of this study, it is becoming clear that the task is likely unsuitable for individual differences research [for a summary, see (Parsons et al., 2019).
 In relation to this, our interpretation bias indices did not show optimal reliability.
 It is possible that this is partly due to the small number of items (5 per bias) that were presented in this task.
-Similarly, we do not know how reliable the memory bias task is (though the test-retest is good, which is promising).
-Moving forward, an important challenge for researchers in this field is to invest more time and resources into developing valid and reliable cognitive bias tasks.
+Similarly, we do not know how reliable the memory bias task is (though the test-retest is good, which is promising, see Booth et al., 2019).
+Moving forward, an important challenge for researchers in this field is to invest more time and resources into developing valid and reliable tasks to assess emotion-related cognitive biases.
 Otherwise, low reliability will render many CCBH questions unanswerable.

 Another important issue is that our network is likely missing important mental health variables.
 The explained variance of mental health was only 33%.
 Thus, up to 67% of the variance would be explained by other variables not included in the model, including; other self-reported mental health factors and life events.
 We opted to include only cognitive bias measures and mental health in our analyses as this was our primary interest of the present paper.
 We did not include any of the other psychological, social, or cognitive factors thought to comprise positive mental health (Keyes, 2002, 2005).
 Future work would benefit from selecting measures based on cognitive models of mental health, including symptom-level psychological outcomes.
 This would provide a more comprehensive test of the CCBH, and we expect would explain much more variance in the model.
 We also note that explained variance is limited by the reliability of the measures included, further reinforcing the need for greater psychometric scrutiny of cognitive bias measures.